ybgirgin3/KDynamic/README.md

 ```
 ## UPDATE v4
 KDE configuration file modifier has been added.
+We can say it's just simply beta extension.
+So scripts may need some change..
 It's force to change system colors via replacing ***~/.config/kdeglobals*** file.
 So **USE IT YOUR OWN RISK**
 to make it work, after your installation done;